ceos-seo/data_cube_ui/docs/ingestion_guide.md

     projdict['valid_data'] = safe_valid_region(images_list)
 ```

 This is done using rasterio - any dataset that can be opened by rasterio should not require any modification.
 The last step is actually generating the dict that will be dumped to a .yaml file.
-Some unecessary fields have been stripped out below, including acquisition and satellite reference points.
+Some unnecessary fields have been stripped out below, including acquisition and satellite reference points.

 ```
     # generating the .yaml document